Idea

 Can we combine modern learning with a real adventure?

-Not in a single motorboat lesson on the nearest lake.
+Not online, not in a classroom, not during a single motorboat lesson on the nearest lake.
+But rather:

 You don't learn sailing in a classroom